skyss0fly/AxeialOS/ReadMe.md

-A simple AMD64 modern operating system
+A simple AMD64 Semi-POSIX and Modern Operating System.